zencart/documentation/content/user/new_user_topics/template_files.md

 ---
 title: Template Files - What are they and how are they used?
-description: Zen Cart Template Files - how are they used?
+description: Template Files - how are they used?
 category: new_user_topics
 weight: 10
 ---